Koonammavu: History

 As a Muziris heritage, Roman coins were unearthed from Kochal, during archaeological excavations.

 Although it is in the main land of Valluvally, its geography is purely serene and calm.

 A traditional high Thookkam at Kottuvallykavu Bhagavathy temple in Kavilnada is famous for its Thookkam ritual and Aayiramthiri Kedavilakkupooja.

 The name Koonammavu is derived from Koonan-Mavu, which means Humpback MangoTree.
 It is believed that the great ruler Tipu Sultan once passed by the town and forgot his sword and he remembered he placed it in a humpback mango tree thus got the name Koonamavu.
 The tree still exists even though its main branches were cut for being dangerous to traffic.

 The Saint Kuriakose Elias Chavara spent his last years and buried at " St. Philomenas Forane Church" in Koonammavu.He was the Parish Priest at that time.
-The Tomb and Holy remains of Blessed Chavara Kuriakose Elias is still situated in St.Philomena's Forane Church, Koonammavu.
+The Tomb and Holy remains of Saint Chavara Kuriakose Elias is still situated in St.Philomena's Forane Church, Koonammavu.
 St.Philomena's Forane Church, Koonammavu built in 1837, the church is of immense historic importance and a Chavara pilgrim centre, too.

-Blessed Euphrasia Eluvathingal spent her boarding attached to the first indigenous Carmelite community founded by Blessed Kuriakose Elias Chavara and Rev. Leopold Beccaro 1866 at Koonammavu.
+Saint Euphrasia Eluvathingal spent her boarding attached to the first indigenous Carmelite community founded by Saint Kuriakose Elias Chavara and Rev. Leopold Beccaro 1866 at Koonammavu.

-The St. Joseph's monastery of CMI locally called Koventha is a contribution of Blessed Chavara Kuriakose Elias Shrine.
+The St. Joseph's monastery of CMI locally called Koventha is a contribution of Saint Chavara Kuriakose Elias Shrine.

 Late Finance Minister of Kerala Shri.
 K.T.George hails from Koonammavu.

 Former Kerala captain M Balan Pandit, the first Star of Kerala Cricket was born here on 16 July 1926.